What's a retrospective?#

 - Try to speak as little as possible.
-You should be a shadow that guides discussions, not a presenter who takes over the meeting.
+The facilitator should be a shadow that guides discussions, not a presenter who takes over the meeting.
 If the facilitator dominates the retrospective, this runs the risk of the team not paying attention and falling silent.

 The facilitator does NOT:

 - Take sides.
 If the facilitator takes sides, team members might feel attacked and might stop contributing to the meeting.
 Do not comment on what people say, even if you are trying to give positive feedback.
 You can find additional facilitation tips in our Postmortems Ops Guide.

 - Speak up and voice their ideas.
 They should be involved in the discussion.

 - Come up with action items.

 - Be receptive to ideas different than their own.

 - Work with the facilitator to generate insights about the team, come up with alternative options, and challenge their own or their team’s underlying assumptions.

 Participants do NOT: